Website icon Xpert.Digital

 Densified Storage Hubs (DSHs) are an extension of the traditional high-bay warehouse

-• Improved inventory traceability and allocation
+• Improved inventory tracking and allocation

 • Reduced costs for construction, maintenance and operation